 - Have the institution shut down your card(s) or your account

-- Report the scam to the Federal Trade Commission.
+- Report Social Security scams to the Federal Trade Commission.

 - Report the scam to the SSA Office of Inspector General Fraud.